RedisGears/gears-cli/README.md

-  --host TEXT               Redis host to connect to --port INTEGER            Redis port to connect to --ssl BOOL                When True, the connection will be made over ssl --ssl_cert_reqs Text      When set to `None`, ssl certificate validation will be skipped --password TEXT           Redis password --requirements-file TEXT  Path to requirements.txt file --help                    Show this message and exit.
+  --host TEXT               Redis host to connect to --port INTEGER            Redis port to connect to --ssl BOOL                When True, the connection will be made over ssl --ssl_cert_reqs Text      When set to `none`, ssl certificate validation will be skipped --password TEXT           Redis password --requirements-file TEXT  Path to requirements.txt file --help                    Show this message and exit.